Baag Taraag Pushpavatika: Ramacharitmanas's description

 According the Chaupai of Doha number 226 of the Ramacharitmanas, Lord Rama and Lakshmana went to the Pushpavatika in the morning after staying a night at the Vishwamitra Ashram and saw the beautiful garden of the King Janaka, where the spring season was charming.
 There were many beautiful trees with new leaves, fruits and flowers that attracted them.
 In the garden, there were pavilions of colorful vines.
 Different types of birds like parrots, cuckoos, and chakors, etc were speaking sweetly and peacocks were dancing beautifully in the garden.
 According to the fourth Chaupai, there was a beautiful lake Baag Taraag in the center of the garden Pushpavatika which had intricate beaded steps.
-Its water was clear, in which lotus flowers of different colors were blooming and aquatic birds were chirping and humming on the water.
+Its water was clear, in which lotus flowers of different colors were blooming and aquatic birds were chirping.